-At the end of your agency's TRGP award period, the COPS Office is responsible for the closeout of your award.
+At the end of your agency's COPS Office award period, the COPS Office is responsible for the closeout of your award.
 As part of this process, the COPS Office requires documentation demonstrating that your agency has met all of the programmatic and financial requirements of the award.

-After the end of the award period, your agency will be asked to submit a final Federal Financial Report (SF-425) and any applicable final program reports.
+After the end of the award period, your agency will be asked to submit a Final Federal Financial Report (SF-425) and any applicable final programmatic progress reports.